daler3/02456-Project---Background-Audio-Classification/README.md

 - extract_features.py: script used for extracting the features from the audio clips

 ##### Supplementary files:
-- boxplot.py: file for creating a boxplot from an excelfile
+- boxplot.py: file for creating a boxplot from an excel-file
 - load_plot_cm.py: file for loading and plotting a confusion matrix
 - draw_convnet.py: script used for drawing the cnn architecture

 ## Python Notebook:
-The repository contains also a Python notebook that can be seen [here](https://github.com/lccambiaghi/02456-Project---Background-Audio-Classification/blob/master/Notebook.ipynb)
+The repository contains also a Python notebook that can be seen [here](http://nbviewer.jupyter.org/github/lccambiaghi/02456-Project---Background-Audio-Classification/blob/master/Notebook.ipynb)
 The notebook explains the major steps needed in order to reproduce the obtained results, along with some code snippets.